leangjia/blender_docs/manual/physics/cloth/introduction.rst

 .. tip::

-   To avoid unstable simulation, ensure that the cloth object does not penetrate any of the deflection objects,
+   To avoid unstable simulation, ensure that the cloth object does not penetrate any of the deflection objects.